cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 ## Requirements

-- **[OPTIONAL, BUT RECOMMENDED]** An SD card that is 2GB or smaller, or a larger SD card that is partitioned to be 2GB or smaller
-  - If you cannot fulfill this requirement, or do not wish to, install TWiLight Menu++ later in the instructions

 - A NAND backup taken from your device, with the NO$GBA Footer
   - fwTool 2.0 will create this footer automatically when it makes a backup